-Since the Agency receives the majority of its funding through other HSC bodies and DoH which is voted through the Assembly, there is low exposure to significant liquidity risks.
+Since the Agency receives the majority of its funding through its principal Commissioner, which is voted through the Assembly, there is low exposure to significant liquidity risks.

-1.18 Provisions
+1.16 Provisions

-In accordance with IAS 37, Provisions are recognised when the Agency has a present legal or constructive obligation as a result of a past event, it is probable that the Agency will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
+In accordance with IAS 37, provisions are recognised when there is present legal or constructive obligation as a result of a past event, it is probable that the Agency will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
 The amount recognised as a provision is the best estimate of the expenditure required to settle the obligation at the end of the reporting period, taking into account the risks and uncertainties.

-Where a provision is measured using the cash flows estimated to settle the obligation, its carrying amount is the present value of those cash flows using DoF-issued discount rates as at 31 March 2021 of:
+Where a provision is measured using the cash flows estimated to settle the obligation, its carrying amount is the present value of those cash flows using the relevant discount rates provided by HM Treasury.